TeamXNetRouter/JKL-BGPRouting/README.md

     ```

 4. To test the setup, you can use the following command in the terminal:

+   Notes: We apologize that these steps cannot be performed because our existing frr.conf cannot be read by our code.
+You can test it by reconfiguring manually according to our configuration.

     ```bash
     C11 traceroute -n C33